SWE-Dishes: Swedish PepparkakorNovember 29, 2017

 For many of us, thinking about the holiday season often comes with a smell.
 Whether it’s the warm, earthy aroma of your mom’s glögg recipe simmering on the stove or the sweet smell of your trademark cookies baking in the oven, the holidays have a smell – and we can’t wait until we start working in the kitchen.

-Elisabet der Nederlanden, author of the new cookbook, “Holiday Cookies,” gave us a peek into her recipe box with her Swedish Pepparkakor cookies, a traditional Christmas cookie in Sweden.
+Elisabet der Nederlanden, author of the cookbook, “Holiday Cookies,” gave us a peek into her recipe box with her Swedish Pepparkakor cookies, a traditional Christmas cookie in Sweden.

 Try whipping this recipe up in your kitchen this year.